For more than 35 years, ITSMR has provided research and analytical support on numerous traffic safety issues, including:

 Motorcyclists & Impaired Driving

-Because the trends in both motorcycle licenses and registrations are continuing upward, ITSMR is updating an earlier study on motorcyclists and impaired driving.
-Funded by the GTSC, the earlier study examined data for the five-year period 2008-2012 with regard to both impaired driving motorcycle (MC) crashes and tickets issued for motorcyclists for impaired driving.
-The updated study is focusing on the five years from 2010 to 2014 and will be completed in December 2015.
+Because the trends in both motorcycle licenses and registrations are continuing upward, ITSMR regularly updates reports on motorcyclists and impaired driving; see Fact Sheets and Reports tab.
+Funded by the GTSC, an earlier study examined data for the five-year period 2008-2012 with regard to both impaired driving motorcycle (MC) crashes and tickets issued for motorcyclists for impaired driving.

 Motorcycle Fatal & Personal Injury (F&PI) Crashes (2008-2012): Study Results

 - 27% of the fatal MC crashes were alcohol-related